Built for 100% Packet Capture and Analysis

 Napatech Software Suite

-A common API is provided for all Napatech accelerators allowing plug-and-play operation.
-An intuitive, easy-to-learn, yet powerful programming language is also provided to allow dynamic, on-the-fly configuration of filtering and intelligent multi-CPU distribution on Napatech accelerators.
+A common API is provided for all Napatech SmartNICs allowing plug-and-play operation.
+An intuitive, easy-to-learn, yet powerful programming language is also provided to allow dynamic, on-the-fly configuration of filtering and intelligent multi-CPU distribution on Napatech SmartNICs.

 Used across industries